 What you miss: When you present a business case to management, you want to impress them with your understanding of market needs.
 But if they ask how you’ll address those needs, you shouldn’t say, “We don’t have a clue.”
 Some technical brainstorming lets you explain the technical paths you’ll take in the development stage.

-Advice: This front-end step is not mission-critical.
+Advice: This front end of innovation step is not mission-critical.
 But it does allow for more productive gate-reviews and a faster start in the development stage.

-This is sometimes called the “money gate” in a stage-and-gate process.
+This is sometimes called the “money gate” in within the front end of innovation.
 Here you tell management why this project should proceed into the costly development stage.

 What you miss: Some companies let projects quietly “drift” into the development stage.
 If your business isn’t demanding rigor—especially quantitative evidence of customer needs—it’s a good bet your R&D is being wasted developing products customers never wanted.